top of page

 AND

 ✨ Host retreats and workshops with wellness coaching, journaling and yin yoga.
+(Often these are for freelancers, entrepreneurs and business owners, but not always.)

 I ALSO

 ✨ Write a wellness blog and write features for lifestyle and wellbeing magazines.
+A lot of my content is themed around self-acceptance and freeing ourselves from unhelpful judgements.

-freelance writer on laptop
+freelance marketing on laptop

 Variety is the Spice of Life?